 - 1. Student has filed an application for admission to the program. - 2.
 Student has filed an application to the Graduate Studies program. - Student has submitted official, unopened transcripts of all undergraduate and graduate coursework. - 4.
-Student has submitted two letters of recommendation. - 5.
-Student has signed a statement indicating his/her adherence to the Kentucky Education Professional Standards Board Code of Ethics. - Student has demonstrated General Education Proficiency in one of the following wavs: - a.
-A minimum composite score on the Enhanced American College Test (ACT) of 21 - b.
-A minimum score of 970 on the Scholastic Aptitude Test (SAT) - c.
-The state approved minimum scores on the PRAXIS I (PPST) - 7.
-Student has a 2.75 cumulative undergraduate GPA. - 8.
-Student has passed the Teacher Education Interview that evaluates the individual's dispositions and ability to communicate orally. - 9.
+Student has submitted two letters of recommendation. - Student has signed a statement indicating his/her adherence to the Kentucky Education Professional Standards Board Code of Ethics.

+- Student has demonstrated General Education Proficiency by receiving the state approved minimum scores on the PRAXIS I (PPST) - 7.
+Student has at least 2.75 cumulative undergraduate GPA. - Student has passed the Teacher Education Interview that evaluates the individual's dispositions and ability to communicate orally. - 9.
 Student has successfully completed an essay based on the theme of the Department of Educational Studies to validate writing proficiency. - 10.
 Student has submitted a current (within the last 12 months) criminal records check. - 11.
 Student has been approved for admission to the program by the Teacher Education Committee.

 Progress through the Alternative Certification Program will vary with the circumstances and experiential background of the candidates.
 There is, however, a sequence that all candidates must follow.
 During the first semester, students must complete all requirements for admission into the Teacher Education Program.
 The student must also enroll in an education seminar each semester.
 Here, the student works with his/her Teacher Education advisor to engage in an ongoing assessment of progress, including fieldwork.
 During the third year, the candidate participates in the Kentucky Teacher Internship Program.
-Students must maintain a minimum 2.5 GPA in the professional education and specialization component.
+Students must maintain a minimum 2.75 GPA in the professional education and specialization component.

-Students have a maximum of 3 years to complete the Alternative Certification program.
-Students must complete their coursework and successfully pass their PLT (if applicable) and Praxis II tests by the end of the 2nd year in order to KTIP during their 3rd year in the program.
-Students will not be allowed to KTIP without completion of all coursework, PLT, and Praxis II tests and with the approval of the Teacher Education Committee.
+Students have a maximum of 3 years to complete the Alternative Certification Program.
+Students must complete their coursework and successfully pass their PLT (if applicable) and Praxis II tests by the end of the 2nd year in order to begin KTIP during their 3rd year in the program.
+Students will not be allowed to begin KTIP without completion of all coursework, PLT, and Praxis II tests.

-Alternative Certification Seminars do not count toward a master's degree or Rank I.
+Alternative Certification Seminars do not count toward a Master's degree or Rank I.